Want to be a better CNC'er?

 David DeCaussin's Mini VMC uses a Fly Cutter at about 11:05 on the video...

 David has probably forgotten more about CNC than most people will ever know.
 If you don't recognize the name, he is the "D" in FADAL and was one of the original founders of the company.

-Flycutters Can Give Better Finish than Face Mills,
+Flycutters Can Give Better Finish than Face Mills, But Why?

 The trick with fly cutter geometry is converting the geometry of an appropriate lathe tool to behave given the geometry of how the fly cutter will engage the workpiece.
 There's no use talking about it, as it's a very visual thing.
 Speaking of which, here are a bunch of fly cutter geometry pictures: